 Human error is about explaining human behavior.
 Chemical engineers explain product behavior, mechanical engineers explain equipment behavior, industrial engineers explain process behavior, but who explains human behavior?

 Understand the difference between explaining an event and explaining a human error.
-Once human error has been identified as a cause for the deviation, consider the human error itself as a new event that needs to be explained to assure conditions are identified and fixed.
+Once the human error has been identified as a cause for the deviation, consider the human error itself as a new event that needs to be explained to assure conditions are identified and fixed.

 Past behavior predicts future behavior if changes are not made.
 We need to perform an assessment of past events and assure the reasons for the error, besides the reasons for the event, are identified.
 Then we need to categorize these causes (conditions for error) in a systematic/uniform way.
-This allows you to analyze major contributors and, based on priorities, create an action plan that actually addresses these conditions.
+This allows you to analyze significant contributors and, based on priorities, create an action plan that addresses these conditions.
 For example, if most of your human error events were related to incomplete procedures, then revising them and adding the missing instructions would be an action to consider.

 What do organizations need?

-Dr. Ginette M. Collazo obtained her PhD. in Industrial/Organizational Psychology from the Interamerican University of Puerto Rico.
+Dr. Ginette M. Collazo is CEO of Human Error Solutions.
+She obtained her PhD. in Industrial/Organizational Psychology from the Interamerican University of Puerto Rico.
 She possesses over 10 years of experience in the pharmaceutical industry with the Technical Training, Organizational Development and Human Reliability fields.
 Ginette has worked for Bristol Myers Squibb, Johnson & Johnson, Schering Plough and Wyeth.
 She has completed specialized studies in Human Reliability and has authored various publications on this topic.
 Having implemented Human Reliability programs in various industries, she understands firsthand what works and what doesn't when trying to change a culture from an error-tolerant environment to an error-free learning organization.
 Ginette has spoken about this topic in numerous professional conferences, including American Institute for Chemical Engineers, Center for Chemical and Process Safety, American Society for Quality, Interphex and FDAnews.